 A systems approach offering intensive care for the most at-risk students and specialized attention for those with moderate literacy needs.

-by Linda Diamond, President, CORE and author ofTeaching Reading Sourcebook and Assessing Reading: Multiple Measures
+by Linda Diamond, founder and former president, CORE and author ofTeaching Reading Sourcebook and Assessing Reading: Multiple Measures

 Originally published in AASA’s The School Administrator, April 2006 Number 4, Vol. 63

 Middle schools and high schools across the country face a literacy crisis of monumental proportions.
 Whether they are students from households where English is a second language or learning-disabled students mainstreamed into difficult classes, struggling readers demonstrate lower achievement in all academic subjects.
 While many poor readers have developed coping strategies, they rarely improve their academic performance or test scores.

 Secondary schools are ill-equipped to help these students become better readers.
 And with a more diverse student population entering middle and high school than ever before, the challenge of educating under-prepared readers will only increase.
 Whether the problem stems from societal change, the use of instructional reading practices in elementary school lacking research support or some combination of factors, these struggling readers deserve to learn.
 And they can’t learn if they can’t read.
 Understandably, secondary school students who are reading below grade level often are unmotivated and turned off to reading.
 Many of them are the same students who were poor readers in 3rd grade — about 75 percent of students with reading problems in 3rd grade will still have them when they get to high school, according to Sally Shaywitz, professor of pediatrics and child study at Yale University School of Medicine.
 In fact, research shows that the gap between good and poor readers actually widens in later grades.